 The Classical Academy offers flexible academic programming which provides quality learning options.
 Students are guided in achieving academic excellence in an environment that promotes meaningful learning.
 All programs follow an independent study model with considerable support from credentialed teachers.
 Student work is assigned on our online learning management system and is reviewed at parent-teacher conferences, which are held approximately every six weeks.
 Students have a variety of on-campus learning programs to choose from to best fit their needs.

-Each year the academics are divided into “units,” which are lesson plans packaged into six or seven week increments.
+Each year the academics are divided into “units,” which are lesson plans packaged into six or seven-week increments.
 These units are written by credentialed teachers and provide instruction based on the topics, standards, and goals to be addressed in core curricular areas of language arts, literature, math, science, and history.
-The units are exclusively designed specifically by The Classical Academy to facilitate teaching at home.
+The units are exclusively designed by The Classical Academy to facilitate teaching at home.

 Supplemental lessons are also provided in character education, and often ties are made with art and music.
 Units are posted to Schoology, our LMS (Learning Management System) one week before the instruction begins, allowing parents the time necessary to plan and prepare for the coming unit of study.

 The Classical Academy curriculum combines the best of E.D.
 Hirsch’s Core Knowledge Sequence, Common Core Standards, and classical education.
 Parents receive prepared lesson plans, answer keys and accompanying books and resources to teach home lessons.
 Parent training and support is available throughout the school year.